linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 - [Map](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-map/): A key/value pair ordering of data.
 The key is unique, while the values can be duplicates.
 Theoretically, you can create both keys and values of mixed data types, but in practice, it’s unlikely to happen due to the problems of attempting to interact with the resulting data structure.
 The index for a Kotlin map is the key provided when adding the item to the map, so the indices are not guaranteed to be contiguous or in any particular order.

 Collections can also be read-only using the [`Collection` interface](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-collection/) or mutable using the [`MutableCollection` interface](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-collection/).
-The `MutableCollection` interface extends the Collection interface and provides additional functions to add, remove, and perform other mutable interactions with the collection.
+The `MutableCollection` interface extends the `Collection` interface and provides additional functions to add, remove, and perform other mutable interactions with the collection.

 ## Create a Kotlin List

 A Kotlin list ensures the order of the data within the list remains the same.
 Consequently, if you look for the value at index `2`, a list always returns the same value.
-This is the case unless you’re working with a mutable list and either remove the value from the list or place another value in front of it.
+This is the case unless you’re working with a mutable list and add or remove a value from the list.
 The list is ordered so you can use indices when working with it.
 Lists also come in read-only and mutable forms.
 The read-only list doesn't allow modification of the list after you create it.
 The mutable list allows modifications including additions, removals, and value changes.
 The following sections discuss Kotlin lists in more detail.

 ### Declaring Read-Only Lists